Ctenacanthiformes

 Ctenacanthiformes is an extinct order of cartilaginous fish.
 They possessed ornamented fin spines at the front of their dorsal fins and cladodont-type dentition, that is typically of a grasping morphology, though some taxa developed cutting and gouging tooth morphologies.
 Some ctenacanths are thought to have reached sizes comparable to the great white shark, with body lengths of up to 7 m and weights of 1500-2500 kg, while others reached lengths of only 30 cm.
-The earliest ctenacanths appeared during the Frasnian stage of the Late Devonian (~383-372 million years ago), with the group reaching their greatest diversity during the Early Carboniferous (Mississippian), and continued to exist into at least the Middle Permian (Guadalupian).
+The earliest ctenacanths appeared during the Frasnian stage of the Late Devonian (~383-372 million years ago), with the group reaching their greatest diversity during the Early Carboniferous (Mississippian).
+Their biodiversity entered into a state of decline by the end of the Carboniferous, but were still prominent meso-predators and apex predators in several marine ecosystems well into the Middle Permian (Guadalupian).
+The youngest confirmed geologic records of the group date to the Early Triassic (Olenekian).

+Reports of Ctenacanthiform teeth from the Late Triassic Tiki Formation of Northern India have yet to be independently verified.
 Some authors have suggested members of the family Ctenacanthidae may have survived into the Cretaceous based on teeth found in deep water deposits of Valanginian age in France and Austria, however, other authors contend that the similarity of these teeth to Paleozoic ctenacanths is only superficial, and they likely belong to neoselachians instead.